FrankleFry1/gold-standard-human-values/CHARTER.md

 7. **Moral Residue Recognition:** Acknowledge that even justified compromises leave moral costs.
 Communities must collectively process these costs through truth and reconciliation efforts, not denial or triumphalism.

 **Examples of Bounded Exceptions:**

-- Limiting dangerous misinformation during public health emergencies (Curiosity vs. Empathy/Sustainability)—but with clear criteria, independent fact-checking, transparent processes, and sunset clauses
+- **Limiting dangerous misinformation during public health emergencies** (Curiosity vs. Empathy/Sustainability)—but with clear criteria, independent fact-checking, transparent processes, and sunset clauses
-- Restricting certain individual freedoms to address climate catastrophe (Dignity/Agency vs. Sustainability)—but through democratic mandate, with equitable burden-sharing and compensation for those most affected
+- **Restricting certain individual freedoms to address climate catastrophe** (Dignity/Agency vs. Sustainability)—but through democratic mandate, with equitable burden-sharing and compensation for those most affected
-- Strategic information control when facing adversaries who weaponize openness (Integrity vs. Survival)—but only regarding specific operational details, never suppressing legitimate dissent or accountability
+- **Strategic information control when facing adversaries who weaponize openness** (Integrity vs. Survival)—but only regarding specific operational details, never suppressing legitimate dissent or accountability

-**What Cannot Be Compromised:**
+**What Cannot Be Compromised**

 Even under existential threat, certain principles remain inviolable:

 - The prohibition against torture, genocide, slavery, and crimes against humanity
 - The fundamental equality of human dignity
 - The right to challenge authority through legitimate processes
 - The commitment to eventual transparency and accountability

-**Declaration of Solemn Warning:**
+**Declaration of Solemn Warning**

 History shows that "temporary" emergency measures often become permanent, and existential rhetoric frequently serves tyranny.
 Those who invoke this section bear an extraordinary burden of justification.
 Societies must remain vigilant against those who would use existential language to dismantle the very framework they claim to protect.

 ---